DMC World DJ Championships

 The DMC World DJ Championships is an annual DJ competition founded by the Disco Mix Club (DMC) which began in 1985.
 It has been described as a "pre-eminent competitive DJ event".
+Every competition was held in London from 1985 to 2019, but was forced to go entire online from 2020 to 2022 due to the COVID-19 pandemic.
+Since 2023, each championship has been held in a different country, including in Paris in 2024 and in Tokyo in 2025.

 History

 Disco Mix Club

 The competition was founded in 1985 by the Disco Mix Club.
 The club was founded by Tony Prince in 1983 as a DJ remix label which targeted professional disc jockeys and enthusiasts instead of the mass market.
 It resold megamixes and remixes, and published a weekly magazine.
 The company also began the magazine Mixmag before it was sold to the British media group EMAP in January 1997.
 Musicians who contributed megamixes to the company included Alan Coulthard, Les Adams (who was a judge on some of the earlier DMC championships), Chad Jackson, Dave Seaman, Steve Anderson, Peter Slaghuis, Paul Dakeyne, and Ben Liebrand.

 The club founded the world championship event "for DJs to test their skills against their peers".
 The Disco Mix Club itself went into voluntary liquidation in April 2023.